jassohektor/React-with-ExpressJS-REST-API-and-SQLite-DB/README.md

 5 - Let’s create a express server project, first run the next command to add our package.json:<br/>
 npm init

-*- Install ExpressJS with:<br/>
+6- Install ExpressJS with next comman on terminal:<br/>
 npm i express

-*- Add a new file to the root folder of our server app like index.js<br/>
+7- Add a new file to the root folder of our server app like index.js<br/>
 * - Now we can run our app by using Node:<br/>
 node index.js

-* - Install CORS package to allow cross requests:<br/>
-npm i cors

 **Database**
 SQLite database engine is a tiny in-process library that implements a self-contained, serverless with TSQL, you can get it from next page https://www.sqlite.org/download.html and try to run sqlite3 --version to check is ok.